thachmpham/thachmpham.github.io/content/docs/tipc/_index.md

 # display tipc packets, except Link State Maintenance messages
-# because there too many messages of this type
+# because there too many messages of this type, but not related to our demo.
 # 7 is the ID of Link State Maintenance messages
 $ tshark -r sample.pcap -Y 'tipc.usr != 7'
 81      7.925556593     90.1698.2539    → 0.0.0            TIPC 74 Name Dist    Publication type:18888 inst:17